dlbewley/dlbewley.github.io/_posts/2021-03-09-Understanding-OpenShift-Over-The-Air-Updates.md

 ## Cluster Version Operator

-These [ClusterOperators][12] like "authentication" and "console" report their status and are kept in sync by the [Cluster Version Operator](https://github.com/openshift/cluster-version-operator).
+These cluster operators like "authentication" and "console" report their status and are kept in up to date by the [Cluster Version Operator](https://github.com/openshift/cluster-version-operator).
 The CVO is responsible for orchestrating over the air updates to the cluster.
 By acting on a payload representing the artifacts which make up an OpenShift release, the CVO ensures that everything from the RHEL CoreOS version on the nodes to the OpenShift web console are running on the same release.

 So how does the CVO learn what upgrades are available?